BusterZero-99/WaveShare3.5lcd/OS/KDEPlasma.md

 # KDE Plasma Setup
-# THIS ONLY WORKS IF THIS IS RUNNING ON Raspberry Pi OS Lite Bookworm 64 Bit
+# THIS ONLY WORKS IF THIS IS RUNNING ON Raspberry Pi OS Lite Bookworm 64 Bit AND HAS WI-FI ENABLED

 Based on setup by Distro Reviews